motarski/kubernetes-on-prem/website/README.md

 # Testing cluster functionality
-## Deploy demo wordpress site
+## WordPress demo site deployment

-The application will deploy two kubernetes pods that are using NFS dynamic provisioner to claim volumes.
-It wil also deploy an ingress object to test the Loadbalancer component
+This script will deploy two kubernetes pods that use NFS dynamic provisioner functionality.
+It will also deploy an ingress object to test the Loadbalancer functionality

 ```
 $ cd website